Higher requirement for financial services

 Speaking to reporters on Thursday, Minister for Manpower Josephine Teo said that the changes were made to continue to encourage fair hiring, particularly in the current economic climate.

-“It’s important that Singapore remains an open and connected hub for international businesses, and we do value the contributions of foreign worker workforce because they do complement the local workforce in keeping Singapore an attractive host to investors from around the world,” said Mrs Teo.
+“It’s important that Singapore remains an open and connected hub for international businesses, and we do value the contributions of foreign workforce because they do complement the local workforce in keeping Singapore an attractive host to investors from around the world,” said Mrs Teo.

 “Still, we have to understand these Employment Pass and S Pass changes in the right context.
 They are updates that help to keep them current with the prevailing conditions, and also make sure that the policies remain responsive.”